footios/freeCodeCamp---JavaScript/README.md

 ## Basic Algorithm Scripting

+> Basic Algorithm Scripting: Return Largest Numbers in Arrays
+> Return an array consisting of the largest number from each provided sub-array.
 ```
+// I didn't get the question right.
+// The function should return an array with the largest numbers
+// of each subarray.
 // This one returns the subarray
 // that has the largest number.
     function largestOfFour(arr) {
       // You can do this!
       let max = 0;